Hartford (village), Vermont

 Hartford is one of five unincorporated villages in the town of Hartford, Windsor County, Vermont, United States.
-It is also referred to as Hartford Village.
-For the 2020 census it was listed as a census-designated place, with a population of 754, out of 10,686 in the entire town of Hartford.
+For the 2020 census it was listed as the Hartford Village census-designated place, with a population of 754, out of 10,686 in the entire town of Hartford.

 Hartford is the birthplace of Horace Wells, the first dentist to use nitrous oxide or "laughing gas" as anesthesia.

 History

 Hartford village was first established in the late 18th century, when it was called White River Village.
 In its early years, it was the town's principal community center, but it was later supplanted in that role by White River Junction, which is approximately one mile east of Hartford village.
 In the 19th century Hartford village was the site of several industries, including a grain mill, a chair factory, and a woolen mill.

 Hartford Village Historic District

 The Hartford Village Historic District was listed on the National Register of Historic Places in 1998.
 The 50 acre historic district includes portions of Hartford Main Street, Park Street, Pleasant Street, School Street, Summer Street, Elmwood Court, Mapleside Terrace.
 There are 80 contributing and 20 non-contributing buildings in the district, consisting mainly of 19th-century era residences.

 Some of the more significant properties in the historic district are: